New UBC Okanagan tech could leave smart watches in the dust - Kelowna Capital News

 UBC Okanagan researchers have created a new smart tech that could challenge smart watches.

-These microscopic sensors, treated with graphene nanoplatelets, can read the body’s activity and monitor heart rates, said engineering school professor Mina Hoorfar.
+These microscopic sensors, treated with graphene nanoplatelets, can read the body’s activity and monitor heart rates, engineering professor Mina Hoorfar said.

-“Microscopic sensors are changing the way we monitor machines and humans,” Hoorfar said.

 Smart clothing will be beneficial for athletes, reminding users when to hydrate or rest, but UBC professor Abbas Milani said the technology can also be used in aerospace, automotive and marine manufacturing, as it can monitor breakdowns in fabrics already used in those industries.

-With further improvements the local technology will be able to capture major flaws like ‘fibre wrinkling’ in manufacturing of composite structures used in airplanes and car bodies, said Milani.
+With further improvements the local technology will be able to capture major flaws like ‘fibre wrinkling’ in manufacturing of composite structures used in airplanes and car bodies.

-“Integrating sensor technologies like piezo-resistive sensors made of flexible materials compatible with the host textile reinforcement is becoming a real game-changer in the emerging era of smart manufacturing and current automated industry trends,” said Milani.
+“Integrating sensor technologies like piezo-resistive sensors made of flexible materials compatible with the host textile reinforcement is becoming a real game-changer in the emerging era of smart manufacturing and current automated industry trends,” director of UBC Materials and Manufacturing Research Institute Milani said.

 Caitlin Clow